isc-projects/stork/doc/install.rst

 The logging colorization is configured analogously to the :ref:`Stork Agent logging colorization <colorization-settings>`.

-Stork reads the configuration parameters from a few sources simultaneously.
+Stork can read and combine the configuration parameters from a few sources simultaneously.
-First are loaded environment variables from the current shell.
-Entries from the environment file may overwrite them if the `--use-env-file` flag is used.
-The highest priority has the command line flags.
-They take precedence over other sources.
+The command line flags have precedence over the environment variables read from the file when the `--use-env-file` flag is specified.
+The environment variables read from the file take precedence over the environment variables set in the current shell.

 Securing the Database Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~